 Ocean currents carry heat around the Earth.
 As the oceans absorb more heat from the atmosphere, sea surface temperature increases and the ocean circulation patterns that transport warm and cold water around the globe change.
 The direction of these currents can shift so that different areas become warmer or cooler.
 As oceans store a large amount of heat, even small changes in ocean currents can have a large effect on global climate.
 In particular, increases in sea surface temperature can increase the amount of atmospheric water vapour over the oceans, increasing the quantity of greenhouse gas.
 If the oceans are warmer they can’t absorb as much carbon dioxide from the atmosphere.

-Over very long periods, plate tectonic processes cause continents to move to different positions on the Earth.
-For example, Britain was near to the equator during the Carboniferous period, around 300 million years ago, and the climate was warmer than it is today.
-The movement of the plates also causes volcanoes and mountains to form and these too can contribute to a change in climate.
+Over very long periods of time, plate tectonic processes cause continents to move to different positions on the Earth.
+For example, Britain was near to the equator during the Carboniferous Period, around 300 million years ago, and the climate was warmer than it is today.
+The movement of the plates also causes volcanoes and mountains to form and these can also contribute to a change in climate.
 Large mountain chains can influence the circulation of air around the globe, and consequently influence the climate.
 For example, warm air may be deflected to cooler regions by mountains.

-In the present day, the contribution of volcanic emissions of CO2 into the atmosphere is very small; equivalent to about 1% of man-made emissions.
+In the present day, the contribution of volcanic emissions of CO2 into the atmosphere is very small; equivalent to about one per cent of anthropogenic (caused by humans) emissions.

 Nowadays, most of what is on the Earth stays on the Earth; very little material is added by meteorites and cosmic dust.
 However, meteorite impacts have contributed to climate change in the geological past; a good example is the Chicxulub crater, Yucatán Peninsula in Mexico.

-Large impacts, such as Chicxulub, can cause a range of effects that include dust and aerosols being ejected high into the atmosphere that prevent sunlight from reaching the Earth.
+Large impacts like Chicxulub can cause a range of effects that include dust and aerosols being ejected high into the atmosphere that prevent sunlight from reaching the Earth.
 These materials insulate the Earth from solar radiation and cause global temperatures to fall; the effects can last for a few years.
-After the dust and aerosols fall back to Earth, the greenhouse gases (carbon dioxide, water and methane), caused by the interaction of the impactor and its ‘target rocks’, remain in the atmosphere and can cause global temperatures to increase; the effects can last decades.
+After the dust and aerosols fall back to Earth, the greenhouse gases (CO2, water and CH4) caused by the interaction of the impactor and its ‘target rocks’ remain in the atmosphere and can cause global temperatures to increase; these effects can last decades.